babakml/FBA_perturbation/README.md

 	[fbasol_fin, randval_fin] = perturb('mut-ms.xml' , 'ibm_cplex')

-this will take quite a long time to run and produce files:
+this will take quite a while to run and produce files:

 * `per_result*` files the file containing significantly different flux values in a sorted format